Devan Tanton

-Devan Austin Tanton Pedraza (born 3 January 2004) is a professional footballer who plays as a right-back for League Two club Chesterfield, on loan from Premier League club Fulham.
+Devan Austin Tanton Pedraza (born 3 January 2004) is a professional footballer who plays as a right-back.
 Born in the United States, he represents the Colombia national team.

 Club career

 Born in San Antonio, Texas to an American father and Colombian mother, Tanton was raised in Orlando, Florida, where he joined the FC Elite Academy at the age of eight.
 A year later, while at a Barcelona Academy camp in Florida, he was scouted and invited to sign for Spanish side Cornellà.